scitix/InstantTensor/docs/loader-internals.md

 - No chunk beyond the current tensor watermark is submitted while that tensor may be in use.
 - Completion covers read, H2D, and optional all-gather, not merely submission or launch.
 - Multi-rank completion leaves identical valid chunk bytes on every device.
-- With `copy=False`, current-view use finishes before advancement.
+- With `copy=False`, use of an aligned ring view finishes before advancement.
 Version 0.1.9 synchronizes the current Python CUDA stream.
+An unaligned fallback copy has independent storage.

 ### 11.3 Minimum Scenario Matrix